kounen13/Comparative-Gene-Expression-Analysis-Across-28-Vertebrate-Species/README.md

-# 🧬Comparative-Gene-Expression-Analysis-Across-28-Vertebrate-Species
+# 🧬Comparative-Gene-Expression-Analysis-Across-28-Vertebrate-Species And Low-TPM Gene Analysis in Domestic Cat
 ## 📌 description

-Comparative Gene Expression Analysis of 29 vertebrate species using Bgee seq data, comparative analysis of tissue-specific gene and its visualization by using R studio.
+Comparative Gene Expression Analysis of 29 vertebrate species using Bgee seq data, comparative analysis of tissue-specific gene and its visualization by using R studio. and finding highest no of low tpm genes across tisuue

 ## 😼 Species used